-The handling and storage of Dense Non- Aqueous Phase Liquids (DNAPLs) The City of Guelph determined that the use of Part IV tools was the preferred policy direction to address this threat for existing facilities and new facilities.
+The City of Guelph determined that the use of Part IV tools was the preferred policy direction to address this threat for existing facilities and new facilities.

 Within the WHPA-A, which is directly adjacent to the well, no new facilities that use the specific dense non-aqueous phase liquids of concern will be permitted.
 This restriction is under Part IV of the Clean Water Act, 2006.
 There are alternative locations within the City where new facilities can locate.